tasitlabs/tasit-sdk/README.md

 You can use the Tasit SDK to create user-friendly mobile iOS and Android apps for a dapp using React Native.

+Looking for the entry point for the `tasit-sdk` package?
+[That's here](/packages/tasit-sdk/).
+The Tasit SDK is a collection of smaller packages exported as one using [lerna](https://lernajs.io/).

 #### Installation

 Getting started is as simple as running